 If you’re using high-performance networks (10Gbps or better) and FCoE-enabled switches and adapters, this technology is a good alternative to the classic Fibre Channel (almost the same advantages, with the addition of configuration flexibility through universal transmission layers).

 Fibre Channel vs FCoE vs iSCSI: Which is Better for the SAN?

-Here is a quick pros/cons chart comparing Fibre Channel vs FCoE vs iSCSI to help you make your decision:
+This comparison of Fibre Channel vs FCoE vs iSCSI will help you make your decision:

 (needs special switches and adapters)

 (adapters, switches, etc.)

 |Transfer speeds available||2/4/8/16/32Gbps, support for link aggregation||1/10/40/100Gbps, |

 If you’re running a small company infrastructure or testing environment, choose iSCSI using existing networks and adapters.
 Gigabit Ethernet is enough for use with non-mission-critical, more demanding applications.
 But remember to split the logical “storage network” and user LAN to improve performance.
 (We also suggest, at the very least, enabling Jumbo Frames on all devices involved in storage network transmissions.)